bible-technology/scribe-docs/docs/scribe/Modes/p4-1-Overview.md

 **Text Bible Translation**

 This mode, allows the translator to do a text translation from the Source Text (source language) to the Target Language.
-Translators can also access and compare different versions of the Bible in the resource pane, including Translation Notes, Translation Words, Translation Words, Translation Questions, and Translation Academy.
+Translators can also access and compare different versions of the Bible in the resource pane, including Translation Notes, Translation Words, Translation Words List, Translation Questions, and Translation Academy.

 **Oral Bible Translation (Audio)**